The Relationship Between Your Thyroid and Vitamin B12 Status

 If you check these labs and see that your MCV is greater than 92 and that your homocysteine is greater than 10.0 there is a HIGH chance that your B12 levels are NOT optimized.

-I prefer to use these tests over the standard serum B12 test and MMA testing.
+I prefer to use these tests over the standard serum B12 test and MMA testing because they are easy to get, cheap, and also provide additional information on your overall health.

-As a thyroid patient, you should be aware that there is a very high chance that you are suffering from B12 deficiency (whether you realize it or not).
+As a thyroid patient, you should be aware that there is a very high chance that you are suffering from vitamin B12 deficiency whether you realize it or not.

-Because the incidence of B12 deficiency is so high among thyroid patients I often recommend that every thyroid patient takes a B12 supplement (or at least takes B12 in one or more of their supplements).
+Because the incidence of B12 deficiency is so high among thyroid patients I often recommend that every thyroid patient takes a B12 supplement (or at least takes B12 in one or more of their supplements) in some form.

 You will find that many of my thyroid specific supplements contain B vitamins (including B12).

-Even just using a B12 supplement for 2-3 months is enough to build back up your stores of B12 to ensure that your body has what it needs.
+Even just using a B12 supplement for 2-3 months is enough to build back up your stores of B12 to ensure that your thyroid has what it needs.

 You will probably NOT need to take a dedicated B12 supplement for a long period of time, but it is a good idea to ensure that you have enough to meet cellular demands.